 Hypothyroidism is not a disease itself, but rather a clinical manifestation of the underproduction of thyroid hormones.
-There are many potential causes for this underactivity, including genetic factors, age, smoking status, congenital absence of the thyroid gland, surgical removal of the gland, pharmaceutical overtreatment of hyperthyroidism, lack of iodine in the diet, environmental issues, radiation therapy to the head or neck, and autoimmune disorders such as Hashimoto thyroiditis [7; 65].
+There are many potential causes for this underactivity, including genetic factors, age, smoking status, congenital absence of the thyroid gland, surgical removal of the gland, pharmaceutical overtreatment of hyperthyroidism, lack of iodine in the diet, environmental issues, radiation therapy to the head or neck, and autoimmune disorders such as Hashimoto thyroiditis [2; 7].

 As mentioned, thyroid disease affects more than 20 million Americans and is frequently undiagnosed.
-Women are five to eight times more likely to have thyroid problems than men [2].
 Worldwide, hypothyroidism is considered epidemic.
-It is estimated that 38% of the world's population is affected by hypothyroidism, and congenital hypothyroidism is a primary cause of mental deficiency [8; 66].
+It is estimated that 35% of the world's population is affected by hypothyroidism, and congenital hypothyroidism is a primary cause of intellectual disability [3; 7; 10].

+Globally, iodine nutrition remains a key determinant of thyroid function.
 Within the United States and other industrialized nations, iodine is usually consumed in adequate doses from the food supply, so iodine deficiency is not a major problem.
-In the past, residents of landlocked areas of the United States, where the availability of iodine-rich seafood was very limited, often had iodine deficiency-related goiters.
+In the past, residents of landlocked areas of the United States, where the availability of iodine-rich seafood was very limited, often developed iodine deficiencyrelated goiters.
 The simple addition of iodine to table salt, creating iodized salt, has prevented much of this problem.
 In a lifetime, only one teaspoon of iodine is required to maintain appropriate thyroid gland functioning.
-However, the body does not store iodine well, so it must be given in very small amounts on a daily basis.
+However, the body does not store iodine well, so it must be given daily in very small amounts.

-In many developing countries, it is much harder for individuals to consume the necessary amount of iodine, as many people simply do not have access to adequate dietary sources (e.g., iodized salt, seafood, seaweed, livestock/dairy products from animals given iodine-supplemented feed).
-In some parts of the world, iodine deficiency remains a very serious problem [9; 10].
+In many developing countries, it is more difficult for individuals to consume the necessary amount of iodine, as many people simply do not have access to adequate dietary sources (e.g., iodized salt, seafood, seaweed, livestock/dairy products from animals given iodine-supplemented feed).
+In some parts of the world, iodine deficiency remains a very serious problem.
 Iodine deficiency-related hypothyroidism is not limited to adults.
 Thyroid hormones are essential for fetal brain growth and development.
-Severe maternal iodine deficiency may lead to mental and growth retardation in offspring.
-Even mild maternal iodine deficiency has been associated with lower IQ in children [11].
-International data from countries with well-established newborn screening programs indicate an incidence of congenital hypothyroidism of about 1 per 3,000 to 4,000 [12].
+Severe maternal iodine deficiency may lead to developmental and intellectual disabilities in offspring.
+Even mild maternal iodine deficiency has been associated with lower IQ in children [8; 10; 11].

-In the United States, newborns are screened at birth for the presence of congenital hypothyroidism with a simple blood test [13; 14].
-One out of every 1,500 infants in the United States is born with this disorder, a number that has almost doubled in recent years, possibly due to an increase in congenital hypothyroidism with thyroid gland in-situ, lower TSH screening cutoffs, altered ethnicities of the screened population, and increased multiple and premature births [12].
+In the United States, newborns are screened at birth for the presence of congenital hypothyroidism with a simple blood test.
+One out of every 1,500 infants in the United States is born with this disorder, a number that has almost doubled in recent years, possibly due to an increase in congenital hypothyroidism with thyroid gland in-situ, lower TSH screening cutoffs, altered ethnicities of the screened population, and increased multiple and premature births [11; 12].
 Congenital hypothyroidism can also develop in children as they grow; most often, this is seen in children who have a strong family history of diabetes, rheumatoid arthritis, Down syndrome, or other autoimmune conditions.
-The earlier treatment is initiated for these children. the fewer problems are encountered as they grow.
-Adolescents are prone to developing Hashimoto thyroiditis, which may be a contributing cause of hypothyroidism.
+The earlier treatment is initiated for these children, the fewer problems are encountered as they grow.
+Adolescents are prone to developing Hashimoto thyroiditis, which may be a contributing cause of hypothyroidism [11; 12].